deadhedd/openbsd-toolkit/README.md

 # openbsd-server

-A collection of modular scripts to configure and validate an OpenBSD server for hosting a Git-backed Obsidian vault, with support for GitHub deploy key integration.
+A collection of modular scripts to configure and validate an OpenBSD server for hosting a Git-backed Obsidian vault, with support for GitHub deploy key integration and centralized secrets management via a `.env` file.

+---

+## 🚀 v0.4.0 – Centralized Secrets Management (2025-07-06)

+* **Secrets management**

+  * Introduced centralized `.env`-style `secrets.env` support, loading defaults from `secrets.env.example`.
+  * Bootstrap step: auto-generate `secrets.env` when missing, with user notification.
+  * All setup and test scripts now source configuration from `secrets.env` instead of hardcoded values.

 ---